How to Install Firefox Beta and Nightly on Ubuntu Linux

 This command will fetch and install Firefox Nightly (referred to as firefox-trunk in the repository) on your Ubuntu system.

-To ensure that Firefox Nightly was installed correctly, we can verify its version with the following command:
+To ensure that Firefox Nightly was installed correctly, verify its version with the following command:

 firefox-trunk --version

 This command will display the version of Firefox Nightly currently installed on your system.
-Note that the Firefox Nightly icon is slightly different from the standard Firefox icon, even the colors are vastly different, helping you distinguish between them easily.
+Additionally, note that the Firefox Nightly icon is visually distinct from the standard one, with vastly different colors that help you distinguish between them easily.

-The first step in removing Firefox Nightly is to uninstall it with the following command:
+First, uninstall Firefox Nightly with the following command:

-Next, we need to remove the Firefox Nightly PPA from our system’s repository list.
-We can do this by adding the --remove flag to the previous add-apt-repository command:
+Next, remove the Firefox Nightly PPA from your system’s repository list by adding the --remove flag:

 sudo add-apt-repository --remove ppa:ubuntu-mozilla-daily/ppa -y

-Finally, we’ll need to update our system’s APT repository again to reflect the changes we’ve just made:
+Finally, update your system’s APT repository again to reflect the changes:

 sudo apt update